hereldar/php-date-times/docs/reference/date-time.md

 ```

 Makes a new `DateTime` with the specified year, month, day,
-hour, minute, second, microsecond and time-zon.
+hour, minute, second, microsecond and time-zone.
 The time units
 must be within their valid range, otherwise an exception will
 be thrown.